-[Fig. 1] Snippet of the ambitious IND Second System plan from 1929 showing the Concourse line extension.
+[Fig. 1] Snippet of the ambitious 1929 IND Second System plan showing the Concourse line extension.

-From Norwood – 205th Street station, the proposed extension crossed under Bronx Park and ran via Burke Avenue and Boston Road to Baychester Avenue.
+From Norwood – 205th Street station, the proposed extension would’ve emerged briefly to cross over the Bronx River before returning underground at Burke Avenue.
+(The proposal also included a westward extension of Burke Avenue to Webster Avenue.)
+From Burke Avenue, the line would’ve continued along Boston Road to Baychester Avenue.
 The Great Depression of 1929 killed both this plan and the Concourse line’s original four-track layout.
-Instead, the city built a three-track line to Bedford Park with two tracks extending to Norwood and a provision for further expansion.
+Instead, the city built a three-track line to Bedford Park with two tracks continuing to Norwood and a provision for an eastward extension.
 After the New York, Westchester, and Boston (NYW&B) railway ceased service in 1937, the city planned a modified Concourse line extension via Burke Avenue and the NYW&B right-of-way to Eastchester – Dyre Avenue.
 However, to save costs, the city connected the NYW&B to the IRT White Plains Road line instead, forming today’s 5 train.

 In 1968, the MTA planned a short Concourse line extension to White Plains Road, connecting with the IRT White Plains Road line at either Burke Avenue or Gun Hill Road station.
 However, this plan never came to fruition either.
 The MTA has not proposed any Concourse line extensions since then.

 What would be the rationale for a Concourse line extension today?
 There are several justifications for it, including: